rymane/katacoda/python-project/step2.md

 `pytest`{{execute}}

 These test are set up to succeed and fail since we *know* that the code is correct, but what we usually want to test is *if* the code is correct.
-Feel free to change some parts in the binarySearch file and run the tests to see if the change made the tests fail or not.
+For example, if we accidentally wrote "<=" instead of ">=" in the first if statement, the algorithm would not sort correctly.
+The first test should fail and indicate that something is wrong in the code.
+Try it:

 Click *Copy to Editor* to create the file.
 <pre class="file" data-filename="search/binarySearch.py" data-target="replace">